 The radical call of Jesus to join him on the Calvary road — to go outside the camp and bear reproach with him — can always be caricatured and ridiculed and made to look foolish.
 It’s one of the easiest ways of escape.
 It’s very tempting.
 It makes you look clever.
 It makes Jesus look inept.
 And it frees you (for a few more deluded years) to go on in the way of an empty, shallow, comfort-seeking routine that some people call life.

-We saw it in 12:2 where Jesus moved toward need, not comfort, when he "endured the cross and despised the shame."
+We saw it in Hebrews 12:2 where Jesus moved toward need, not comfort, when he “endured the cross and despised the shame.”
 How?
 By what power?
 Verse 2 says it was because of the joy set before him.
-That is, he looked to the city which is to come.
+That is, he looked to the city that is to come.

 Let’s get more specific.
 What’s involved in this life that moves toward need, not comfort — this life outside the camp on the Calvary road, moving with Jesus toward suffering for the joy that is set before us in the city that is to come?
 Verse 15 gives one answer and verse 16 gives another.